-This situation is much different than what is standard practice in the physical sciences and engineering.
+This situation is much different than standard practice in the physical sciences and engineering, as illustrated in Figure 1.1 (in the context of modeling, analysis and control design for gas turbine aeroengines).
 In those disciplines, experiments are routinely used to help build models for individual components at a variety of levels of detail, and then these component-level models are interconnected to obtain a system-level model.
 This system-level model, carefully built to capture the appropriate level of detail for a given question or hypothesis, is used to explain, predict and systematically analyze the behaviors of a system.
 Because of the ways in which models are viewed, it becomes possible to prove (or invalidate) a hypothesis through analysis of the model, and the fidelity of the models is such that decisions can be made based on them.
-Indeed, in many areas of modern engineering-including electronics, aeronautics, robotics and chemical processing, to name a few-models play a primary role in the understanding of the underlying physics and/or chemistry, and these models are used in predictive ways to explore design tradeoffs and failure scenarios.
+Indeed, in many areas of modern engineering including electronics, aeronautics, robotics and chemical processing, to name a few-models play a primary role in the understanding of the underlying physics and/or chemistry, and these models are used in predictive ways to explore design tradeoffs and failure scenarios.

 A key element in the successful application of modeling in engineering disciplines is the use of reduced-order models that capture the underlying dynamics of the system without necessarily modeling every detail of the underlying mechanisms.
+These reduced order models are often coupled with schematics diagrams, such as those shown in Figure 1.2, to provide a high level view of a complex system.
 The generation of these reduced-order models, either directly from data or through analytical or computational methods, is critical in the effective application of modeling since modeling of the detailed mechanisms produces high fidelity models that are too complicated to use with existing tools for analysis and design.
-One area in which the development of reduced order models is fairly advanced is in control theory, where input/output models such as transfer functions [1], describing functions [31], Volterra series [41] and behavioral models [57] are used to capture structured representations of dynamics at the appropriate level of fidelity for the task at hand.
+One area in which the development of reduced order models is fairly advanced is in control theory, where input/output models, such as block diagrams and transfer functions are used to capture structured representations of dynamics at the appropriate level of fidelity for the task at hand [1].